AlbionsRefuge/bubbles-faq/customization.md

 }
 ```

 `point[0]` corresponds to the x coordinate of every single point, `point[1]` is a y coordinate and `document.alphabet[cc_hex].W` states for a width of our whole letter.
-These three values correspond to the size of our font.
+These three values affects the size of our font.
 So we have to modify them.

 It is very important to understand that we should keep correct proportions.
-We do not want to make weird looking animation when every letter is 3 times wider than normal but height of letter is without any change.
+We do not want to make weird looking animation when every letter is three times wider than normal but height of letter is without any change.

-To make sure that we are keeping ratio we will create special variable to store multiplier - `fontSizeMultiplier`.
+To make sure that we are keeping aspect ratio we will create special variable to store multiplier - `fontSizeMultiplier`.
 It will work in very intuitive way.
-If the multiplier is equal `2` than letters are two times larger.
-If it is equal `0.5` than they are two times smaller.
+If the multiplier is equal `2` then letters are two times larger.
+If it is equal `0.5` then they are two times smaller.

-To reach our goal we simply have to define our variable and assign to it desired value (in our example - `0.5`) and than multiply every decisive variable (`point[0]`, `point[1]` and `document.alphabet[cc_hex].W`).
+To reach our goal we simply have to define our variable and assign to it desired value (in our example - `0.5`) and then multiply every decisive variable (`point[0]`, `point[1]` and `document.alphabet[cc_hex].W`).
 This is the code after adjustments:

 ```
 if (document.alphabet.hasOwnProperty(cc_hex)) {